hyperfiddle/electric-fiddle/src/docs_site/blog/y20250112_data_browser.md

 * fixed a bug in the datafy-git implementation, and
 * debugged some CSS.

-(Jan 29 editor's note: we delayed publication of this demo for two weeks in order to fix a crash, as well as stabilize jGit which is not thread safe.
+(Editor's note: timing wise, we delayed publication of this demo by a few weeks in order to fix an Electric bug that was causing a crash.
 The demo was feature-complete on Jan 11.)

 ## Raising the abstraction ceiling in web development